+9779851088550

 lukla ariport

-Over View: Everest View Trek 12-Day
+Overview: Everest View 12-Day Trek

-Arrival and Ascent to Namche Bazaar: The journey begins with a thrilling flight to Lukla, the gateway to Khumbu.
-The trek ascends through Sherpa villages, crossing suspension bridges and following the Dudh Koshi River.
-As the landscape transforms, Namche Bazaar offers acclimatization, vibrant markets, and breathtaking mountain views.
+Arrival and Ascent to Namche Bazaar: The Everest view trek is begins with a thrilling flight to Lukla, the gateway to Khumbu.
+As the journey progresses, the trek ascends through Sherpa villages, gradually crossing suspension bridges and following the Dudh Koshi River.
+As the landscape transforms, lush forests give way to alpine terrain.
+This transition reveals breathtaking views of snow-capped peaks.
+Namche Bazaar offers a perfect stop for acclimatization.
+It features vibrant markets and stunning mountain views.: The trail leads to Tengboche Monastery, a spiritual hub with stunning panoramas of Everest, Lhotse, Nuptse, and Ama Dablam.
+A highlight is the Everest View Hotel, offering spectacular close-up views of the world’s highest peak.

-Cultural Immersion and Natural Beauty: Trekkers experience Sherpa hospitality and traditions while exploring Sagarmatha National Park, a UNESCO World Heritage Site.
+Trekkers experience Sherpa hospitality and traditions while exploring Sagarmatha National Park, a UNESCO World Heritage Site.
 The trek’s shorter duration makes it accessible while showcasing the region’s grandeur.

-Kongde Ri (6,187 m).
+Key Highlights: Views of Everest in Panorama: From a variety of vantage points, take in breathtaking views of Mt.
+Everest (8,848 m), Lhotse (8,516 m), Ama Dablam (6,812 m), Thamserku (6,608 m), Kongde Ri (6,187 m).
 Namche Bazaar (3,440 m): Experience the vibrant atmosphere of this bustling Sherpa town, where you can explore museums, savor treats at local bakeries, and take in the first breathtaking views of Everest.
 Moreover, use this time to acclimatize and immerse yourself in the unique culture and hospitality of the region.
 Everest View Hotel (3,880 m): One of the highest luxury hotels in the world, offering a perfect spot for a cup of tea with mesmerizing Everest views.

+Visit the famous Hillary School and Khunde Hospital, built by Sir Edmund Hillary, and explore the Sherpa culture.
 Sagarmatha National Park (UNESCO World Heritage Site): Walk through rhododendron and pine forests rich in Himalayan flora and fauna, including Himalayan tahr, musk deer, and colorful pheasants.

+Experience warm Sherpa hospitality, visit monasteries, and learn about their traditions and mountaineering history.
+Short & Moderate Trek: Ideal for beginners, families, and those with limited time, offering a rewarding Himalayan experience without extreme altitude challenges.
 Trekking routes: The Everest View Trek (Lukla to Tengboche and back to Namche).
 This trek offers breathtaking views of Everest, Ama Dablam, Lhotse, and Nuptse while allowing for cultural immersion in the Sherpa heartland.

-Sagarmatha National Park: Sagarmatha National Park is a UNESCO World Heritage Site located in northeastern Nepal, covering an area of 1,148 square kilometers in the Solukhumbu district.
+Sagarmatha National Park is a UNESCO World Heritage Site located in northeastern Nepal, covering an area of 1,148 square kilometers in the Solukhumbu district.
 The park is home to Mount Everest (Sagarmatha), the world’s highest peak at 8,848.86 meters (29,031.7 feet), and attracts visitors with its stunning landscapes, high-altitude ecosystems, and rich Sherpa culture.

-Geography & Climate: The park ranges in altitude from 2,845 meters (9,334 feet) at Monjo to the summit of Everest.
+The park ranges in altitude from 2,845 meters (9,334 feet) at Monjo to the summit of Everest.
 It features rugged terrain, deep gorges, glaciers, and high mountain peaks.
 The climate varies with altitude, from temperate forests at lower elevations to alpine tundra and icy wilderness above 5,500 meters.

 Flora & Fauna